nheyr08/Embedded-Toy-Kart/README.md

-## Step towards self driving car/robot
+## Step towards self-driving car/robot
 #### Update 2021/10/25
 This [method](https://github.com/harsha-20/Autopilot-Steering-Wheel-Simulation) uses CNN to map the raw pixels from a front-facing camera to the steering commands for a self-driving car.
-However, since we are using pybullet, it is said somewhere in the [documentation](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.u1jisfnt6984) that we can directly retrieve the camera output from pybullet.getCameraImage and use them for further purposes like training our model. but Im not sure if it can read through to opencv.
+However, since we are using pybullet, it is said somewhere in the [documentation](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.u1jisfnt6984) that we can directly retrieve the camera output from pybullet.getCameraImage and use them for further purposes like training our model. but I'm not sure if it can read through to OpenCV.

-* Our main issue now, (if are to proceed with this approach) would be to find a way to connect the pybullet camera output for our robot, to the opencv input and train our model (I also couldnt find reliable way to do this yet)

 #### Update 2021/10/26
-Alternatively, I noticed in the documentation that pybullet provide some reinforcement learning trick to train our model [here](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.wz5to0x8kqmr) still working on figuring out those.
+Alternatively, I noticed in the documentation that pybullet provide some reinforcement learning tricks to train our model [here](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.wz5to0x8kqmr) still working on figuring out those.

 * And for the texture part I found out that it was not possible to do the texture wrapping on a non mesh object like the car and track we had from the URDF files, the way would be to use blender or some other process, but we are not there yet.